i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

 -------------------------------

 TODO
-Offline signatures cannot be verified in streaming.
+Offline signatures cannot be verified in streaming or repliable datagrams.
 Needs some way to get the transient key via I2CP.
+Need some way to know you need to get the transient key.

 Streaming Changes Required